Iriomote cat: Distribution

-Ecology and behavior
+Ecology and behaviour

 Iriomote cats are terrestrial, but climb trees, go into the water and also swim.
 They are nocturnal and especially active during twilight hours.
-During the daytime, they sleep in tree hollows or in caves.
+During daytime, they sleep in tree hollows or caves.
 They mark their territory by urinating and defecating on rocks, tree stumps and bushes.
 Their home ranges vary from 1-7 km2 in size.

 Home range

 Iriomote cats are usually solitary.
 Their home range varies seasonally and also individually, and is smaller during the mating season.
-In 1998 and 1999, a male and a female Iriomote cat were radio tracked for seven to 13 successive days in the western part of the island.
+In 1998 and 1999, a male and a female Iriomote cat were radio-tracked for 7 to 13 successive days in the western part of the island.
 Their home ranges overlapped extensively in all periods.
 The periodical home range of the male was 0.83–1.65 sqkm in size, and the resident female's range was 0.76–1.84 sqkm.

 Iriomote cats are territorial.
 Home ranges of males and females overlap, and one to two females live within a male's home range.
-Typically, home ranges of same gender cats will not overlap, but partial overlaps are seen.
+Typically, home ranges of same sex cats will not overlap, but partial overlaps are seen.
 Often, these small overlaps are hunting grounds.
-It is thought that they patrol their territories during three to four days, marking and hunting as they go.
+It is thought that they patrol their territories for three to four days, marking and hunting as they go.

-Young male Iriomote cats and some adult cats are transient, i. e. wandering over the island and waiting for an open home range slot that they can occupy by marking this area.
-Female cats allow their young to stay in their own home range and mark a new territory once the next breeding season comes.
+Young males and some adult cats are transient, i.e. wandering over the island and waiting for an open home range slot that they can occupy by marking this area.
+Female cats allow their young to stay in their home range and mark a new territory once the next breeding season comes.

-Feeding ecology
+Diet

 Iriomote cats are carnivorous and prey on various mammals, birds, reptiles, amphibians, fish, and crustaceans.
 They typically ingest 400–600 g of food a day.
 Other wild cats primarily hunt small mammals, such as rodents and rabbits, but because there are no other carnivores to compete with the Iriomote cat on the island, there is no need for them to isolate themselves from the various habitats and food sources that are available.
 Thus, their diet is quite varied.

 Mammalian prey includes black rats, Ryukyu flying foxes and young Ryukyu wild boar.
 Their prey also includes a wide range of birds, such as the Eastern spot-billed duck, slaty-legged crake, Eurasian scops-owl, pale thrush, and white-breasted waterhen.

 Reptiles include various types of snakes and Kishinoue's giant skink.
 They are also known to hunt Sakishima rice frogs, yellow-spotted crickets and crabs.
 As their hunting grounds tend to be in swamps or on shores, they sometimes swim and dive to catch water birds, fish, and freshwater prawns.